Nemo64/dbal-rds-data/README.md

 I mapped this error message to error code `6000` (server errors are 1xxx and client errors 2xxx).
 It'll also be converted to dbal's `Doctrine\DBAL\Exception\ConnectionException` which existing application might already handle gracefully.
-But the most important thing is that you can catch and handle it in your application to better tell your user that the database is paused and will probably be available soon.
+But the most important thing is that you can catch and handle code `6000` specifically to better tell your user that the database is paused and will probably be available soon.